 The least common cause of snapping hip syndrome is a tear of the cartilage within the hip joint.
 If there is a loose flap of cartilage catching within the joint, this may cause a snapping sensation when the hip is moved.
 This cause of snapping hip syndrome typically causes a snapping sensation, but rarely an audible "pop."
 This cause of snapping hip syndrome may also cause an unsteady feeling, and patients may grab for support when the hip snaps.

-An X-Ray is usually taken to confirm that there is no bony problem around the hip joint, but X-Rays are almost always normal with snapping hip syndrome.
-If the cause of snapping hip syndrome is thought to be due to a tear of the cartilage within the hip joint, an MRI may be obtained to look for evidence of this difficult to diagnose problem.
+An x-ray is usually taken to confirm that there is no bone problem around the hip joint, but these tests are almost always normal.
+If the cause of snapping hip syndrome is thought to be due to a cartilage or labral tear within the hip joint, an MRI may be obtained to look for evidence of this difficult to diagnose problem.

-Usually, simple reassurance that nothing serious is wrong is sufficient.
-A sort course of anti-inflammatory medications, or possibly a cortisone injection will help control inflammation if this is contributing to the problem.
+Treatment of Snapping Hip SyndromeTreatment of snapping hip depends most significantly on the cause of the problem.
+Once the correct cause has been identified, appropriate treatment can begin.
+Usually, treatment begins with simple steps, as seldom does a snapping hip require immediate intervention.
+Often an oral anti-inflammatory medication, or possibly a cortisone injection will help control inflammation if this is contributing to the problem.
 Physical therapy may be useful for stretching out the muscles and tendons that cause a snapping hip and may help prevent the problem.

 Surgery is rarely necessary, and reserved for patients who have severe symptoms for long periods of time with adequate trial of non-operative treatments.
 If this is the case, surgery to relax the tendons, or remove the cartilage tear may help with the symptoms of a snapping hip.
 Often hip arthroscopy can be used for the surgical treatment of these hip problems.